acrossfields/idilsezer/en/capabilities/engn.md

 title: Engineering
 ---
 <p style="margin: 0 0 15px 0; color: #c8c7cf;">
-  The table below provides an overview of the CAD (computer-aided design) and CAE (computer-aided engineering) software competencies I have developed across my academic studies and professional work as an engineer in the field of aviation.
+  The table below provides an overview of the CAD (computer-aided design) and CAE (computer-aided engineering) software competencies I have developed through my academic studies and professional work as an engineer in the field of aviation.
 </p>

 <table class="table-capcadcae" style="margin-bottom: 30px;">